PHP Xdebug Debugging Setup Guide with VS Code

 sudo apt install php-xdebug

-On Ubuntu, the package installs Xdebug and enables it automatically in /etc/php/8.1/fpm/conf.d/20-xdebug.ini (the version number varies by PHP version).
-The module is loaded but the mode may not be set correctly.
-Check the configuration file to verify the settings.
+The package installs Xdebug and enables it automatically in the PHP-FPM configuration directory.
+On Ubuntu, this is typically /etc/php/8.1/fpm/conf.d/20-xdebug.ini (the version number varies by PHP version).
+The module loads but the mode may not be configured correctly by default.

 cat /etc/php/8.1/fpm/conf.d/20-xdebug.ini